One of the most loved ways to decoupage is to do a Mod Podge photo transfer – here are 30 ideas to get you inspired, from fashion to home decor!

-Turn a canvas into a cool jewelry holder with an image transfer and cup hooks.
+Turn a canvas from the craft store into a cool jewelry holder with an image transfer and cup hooks.

-This designer inspired valance uses wood planks and a cool airplane graphic – but you can transfer any image or photo to your valance.
+This designer inspired DIY wood valance uses wood planks and a cool airplane graphic – but you can transfer any image or photo to your valance.

 If you want to do a Mod Podge photo transfer, don't forget the photo transfer medium!
 This product is different than regular Mod Podge.
 Get it here . . . then keep scrolling for more projects!

-Take a plain pillow and personalize it with the letter and fabric of your choice.
+Take a plain pillow and personalize it with the graphic of your choice.
 This was made for a nursery – I love the vintage dress theme!

 Decorate wood hangers with vintage style typography and graphics – and Katie's infamous photo transfer technique using Mod Podge.

-Choose your favorite and transfer them to the fronts of coasters using this easy method.
+Choose your favorite graphic images or printables and transfer them to the fronts of coasters using this easy method.

-You can make these photo books to give as gits or put on display.
+You can make these photo books to give as gifts or put on display.
 This would be so fun to do with vintage photos, black and white, and more.

-Get your Instagrams off your phone and transfer to a wood square block that you can put on display.
+Get your Instagrams off your phone and transfer them to all sides of a wood square block that you can put on display.

 Who doesn't want to see their face on a doll?
 Make this out of a picture of a child or pet.